 - Participate in the competitive admission process that includes the five prerequisite courses mentioned above, a completed application (due annually on April 1), and an admissions interview in early May.

 - Establish and maintain a minimum Texas State GPA of 2.75.

 - Complete 50 hours of directed Athletic Training observation as part of AT 1298 – Orientation to Athletic Training Education.

 - Hold current Emergency Cardiac Care (ECC) certification in CPR/AED at the Professional Rescuer level.

 - The six-component objective formula used to rank applicants for admission to the AT Program cohort is available to view at http://www.hhp.txstate.edu/Divisions/Athletic-Training/Undergradute-Program.

 - The required Technical Standards for the AT Program are available at the department website listed, in the AT 1298 Policy and Procedures Manual, and from the program director.

-- This degree program requires admission to the university and admission to the program.
+- The Bachelor of Science (B.S.) degree with a major in Athletic Training program requires admission to the university and admission to the program.
 Information about the program admissions can be found at: http://mycatalog.txstate.edu/undergraduate/education/health-human-performance/#admissionstext

 - Students accepted into the AT Program cohort must provide current immunization records to the Texas State Student Health Center.